dmchandrasinghe/CKA/note.md

 ## Understand Kubernetes components and architecture

 1. Kubernetes Control Plane:

     API Server: Accepts and processes requests from users and other components.

     Controller Manager: Monitors the state of the cluster and takes corrective actions.

-Scheduler: Assigns pods to worker nodes
+        * Scheduler: Assigns pods to worker nodes

-etcd: Stores the cluster state
+        * etcd: Stores the cluster state

 2. Kubernetes Worker Nodes:
     Run containerized applications (pods).
     Managed by the control plane.
     Communicate with the control plane via the kubelet agent.

 3. Pods:
     The basic unit of deployment in Kubernetes.
     Group one or more containers and shared storage.
     Scheduled to run on worker nodes.

 4. Deployments:
     Manage the creation and scaling of pods.
     Define a desired state for a set of pods.
     Kubernetes automatically creates or deletes pods to match the desired state.

 5. Services:
     Provide a stable endpoint for pods.
     Load balance traffic across pods in a set.
     Can be exposed internally or externally to the cluster.

 6. Namespaces:
     Logical partitions of a Kubernetes cluster.
     Isolate resources and prevent conflicts between applications.

 7. Networking:

     Pods can communicate with each other using IP addresses or DNS names.
     Services provide a single point of access for pods.
     Ingress controllers allow external traffic to reach pods.

 8. Storage:

     Persistent storage can be attached to pods using PersistentVolumes and PersistentVolumeClaims.
     Different storage classes can be used to provision different types of storage.

 9. Security:

     Kubernetes provides role-based access control (RBAC) to control access to the cluster.
     Pods can be run with security contexts to limit their privileges.
     Network policies can be used to control traffic between pods.

-10. Lables <br>
+10. Lables

     simply key value pairs
     use to metion or describe resource (pods, nodes) own sparticular group

-11. Selectors <br>
+11. Selectors

     filter pods using lables apply function (network policy, deployments).

-12. workloads <br>
+12. workloads

     type of workload :

-    * replica-sets <br>
-    maintain the set  of pods as metions in pod yaml
+      * replica-sets : maintain the set of pods as metions in pod yaml

-    * deployment <br>
-    create pods
+      * deployment : create pods
         deployment --> replicaSet --> Pods

-    * daemonSet : <br>
-    create pods in each node in the cluster (onitoring agent,log tools)
+      * daemonSet :  create pods in each node in the cluster (onitoring agent,log tools)

-    * StatefulSet <br>
+      * StatefulSet :
             Maintain state of pods even in recreated.
 Usefull when creating clustered applications (Database, Redis, etc).

           * pods need persitant state (ex: map storage to pod)
           * start pods in ordered list

-    * Jobs <br>
-    Pod need run and stop do specific task
+      * Jobs : Pod need run and stop do specific task

-    * cronjobs <br>
-    same as job but execute as defined schedule
+      * cronjobs : same as job but execute as defined schedule

 13. Services

     access the pods using unifed method. create single interface to all the pods which serve single task.

 ```yaml
 apiVersion: v1